How To Clean A Headstone

 If you are purchasing a family member’s cemetery headstone, think of it as a time to reflect on his or her life of accomplishments.
 What accomplishments could he/she be proud of?
 What was in his/her heart, and what qualities did he/she show the world?
 Your departed family member’s cemetery headstone can tell not only the next generation of family members, but perhaps the next 10 what your loved one was like?

 If you are choosing a cemetery headstone for a departed child it can take on a whole new meaning.
 Consider what some of the child’s favorite toys for your cemetery headstone.
-Perhaps he/she had a favorite teddy bear that can be forever memorialized on the cemetery headstone.
+Perhaps he/she had a favorite teddy bear that can be forever memorialized on the headstone at the cemetery.
 Perhaps you would just like to assure him/her that God will not abandon them, and that His angels will protect your loved one.
-Whatever the case, there is likely a cemetery headstone that can say what you want to say.
+Whatever the case, there is likely a grave marker headstone that can say what you want to say.